2022 Crimean Bridge explosion: Explosion

-Later in the day the bridge reopened to light road traffic on one lane, with traffic alternating in each direction, and some rail traffic.

-Impact

-Casualties

-The explosion killed five people, including those in an adjacent car.

-Economic loss
+Immediate impact

+5 civilian people were killed: the truck driver, the driver and three passengers of a passenger car driving nearby.

-Seven fuel tankers of a 59-wagon train destined for the Crimean Peninsula caught on fire due to the explosion.
-In addition, with the closure of the bridge, it became more difficult for local residents to leave Crimea, with car queues 5 km long, although other ways remained, including ports.
-Over a hundred trucks waited on either side to use the small ferry, carrying 16 trucks at a time.
-Marine traffic was also hindered, as dozens of ships waited on either side of the bridge.
-Mikhail Razvozhayev, mayor of Sevastopol, initially imposed restrictions on the sale of groceries and forbade the sale of fuel in canisters but rescinded these measures for all of Crimea about an hour later, saying that supply lines were sufficient.
+Seven fuel tankers of a 59-wagon train destined for the Crimean Peninsula caught on fire from the explosion.
+With the closure of the bridge, it became more difficult for local residents to leave Crimea, with car queues 5 km long, although other ways remained, including ports.
+Over 100 trucks waited on either side to use the small ferry, carrying 16 trucks at a time.
+Marine traffic was hindered, as dozens of ships waited on either side of the bridge.

+Mikhail Razvozhayev, the mayor of Sevastopol, initially imposed restrictions on the sale of groceries and forbade the sale of fuel in canisters, but rescinded these measures for all of Crimea about an hour later, saying that supply lines were sufficient.

-Structural damage
+Structural damage to the bridges

 Three spans of the roadway deck on the Kerch-bound side were damaged with two collapsed into the water.
-In videos and satellite imagery, there was considerable discolouration of girders of the rail bridge.
+In videos and satellite imagery, there was discolouration of girders of the rail bridge.
 Two experts on bridge safety and blast engineering consider it likely that the fuel fire weakened the girders that support the rail bridge.
-The rail bridge supports a double-track railway, and Russia restarted traffic on the other rail track than the one containing the burned out fuel tankers almost immediately.
+The rail bridge supports a double-track railway, and Russia restarted traffic on the unaffected rail track almost immediately.
 The Russian Ministry of Transport reported that on the following day all rail freight and long-distance passenger trains were running to schedule.

-The full repair of the bridge has been ordered, to be completed by 1 July 2023, with the contract awarded to Nizhneangarsktransstroy.
+A full repair of the bridge was ordered, to be completed by 1 July 2023.
+The contract was awarded to the Moscow-based construction company Nizhneangarsktransstroy.
 On 9 November 2022, the UK Ministry of Defence released an intelligence update, saying: "Russian efforts to repair the Crimean bridge continue but it is unlikely to be fully operational until at least September 2023."
-According to intelligence, the road bridge was closed on 8 November 2022 to allow the movement and installation of a replacement 64-metre space.
-Three more spans will be required to replace the damaged sections.
-"Although Crimean officials have claimed these additional spans will be in place by 20 December, a briefing provided to President Putin added that works to the other carriageway would cause disruption to road traffic until March 2023."
+The road bridge was closed on 8 November 2022 to allow the movement and installation of a replacement 64 m space.
+The Guardian reported that "Although Crimean officials have claimed [three] additional spans will be in place by 20 December, a briefing provided to President Putin added that works to the other carriageway would cause disruption to road traffic until March 2023."